jfischer/docker-for-data-scientist-examples/6-neo4j-database/README.txt

 The graph data is from the DBLP example here: https://snap.stanford.edu/data/com-DBLP.html

-execute .\run.sh from the terminal in this location
+Execute sh run.sh from the terminal in this location.
+This will start a detached container.
+To kill the container and cleanup the files, run: sh cleanup.sh.